 This course provides students with the opportunity to study how growth and development impacts the delivery of emergency care.
 Topics include pediatric and neonatal emergencies, obstetrical care, geriatric emergencies, and age appropriate care.
 Provisions for providing emergency care to all age groups are presented.
 The normal physiological changes of aging are reviewed.
-Students completing the course will receive certificates in Pediatric Advanced Life Support (PALS) and Geriatric Education for Emergency Medical Services (GEMS).
-(There may be an additional cost for PALS and GEMS certification).
+Students completing the course will receive a certificate in Pediatric Advanced Life Support (PALS).
+(There may be an additional cost for PALS certification).
 (30 lec hours, 15 lab hours) Prerequisites: EMS 201, EMS 202, EMS 205, EMS 206, currently licensed AEMT, successful completion of all EMS required preadmission testing, and advisor approval.